EmanMohamed36/BackEnd-Bugs/README.md

 - ### If You Have a Bug 🪲 :- Make new Issue And We Will Response It
 - ### If You Have an answer for Unanswered Bug :- Make Pull Request To View And Push Your Solve 💪
+- ### Link Issue :https://github.com/EmanMohamed36/BackEnd-Bugs/issues/1 Helps You To Contribute With Repo